cullylarson/avr-shift-register/readme.md

 ## Install

 _NOTE: The makefile uses `avr-gcc` and `avrdude` to compile and upload.
-It also assumes you're using `usbtiny` programmer, like the Sparkfun Pocket AVR Programmer._
+It also assumes you're using a `usbtiny` programmer, like the Sparkfun Pocket AVR Programmer._

 1. Connect your programmer